kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/the-writing-process.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/wEe7WZnEj60" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+> Note: This video uses slightly different terminology than what we will be using in this course.
+What is called "Invention" in the video is the same step as our "Planning" step.
+While what is called "Planning" in the video, is the same step as our "Structuring" step.

 ---

 Similar to how communication can be broken down into steps, writing can also be decomposed into a sequence of actions.
 These actions allow a writer to efficiently navigate the journey from formulating an idea in their head to transmitting it effectively to an audience in written form.
 This writing process is made up of five main steps: 1) Planning, 2) Structuring, 3) Drafting, 4) Revising and Editing, and 5) Proofreading, shown in the image below.